hollyschinsky/pgday-eu-star-track/lesson4.md

 ---

 ### Overview
-In this step we'll add a Framework7 Searchbar component to our results page to allow the user to search/filter the results with a matching string entered by the user.
-This search is used to filter results once received.
+In this step we'll add a [Framework7 Searchbar]((http://framework7.io/docs/searchbar.html) component to our results page to allow the user to search/filter the results with a matching string entered by the user.
+This component is used to filter results *after* they are received.

 Below is the result on iOS and Android respectively: